-The small island country of Iceland has a female prime minister, Katrin Jakobsdottir.
-Iceland has a history of electing female heads of state since it became the first country to do so in 1980.
+New Zealand’s prime minister, Jacinda Ardern, is widely credited with enacting policies that minimized the spread of the coronavirus pandemic in her country.
+Her no-nonsense approach included quickly shutting down the country and isolating virus cases, which enabled New Zealand to become the first country to reopen safely.
+The small island country of Iceland also has a female prime minister, Katrin Jakobsdottir.
+Iceland has a history of electing female heads of state since becoming the first country to do so in 1980.
 Jakobsdottir has helped spearhead policies to make Iceland entirely carbon-neutral by 2040 and has also revamped the country’s economy following the fallout of the 2008 economic collapse.